zefiros-software/SerLib/README.md

 ```

 ### Inherritance
-As you may have noticed we haven't touched the topic of inherritance yet.
+As you may have noticed we haven't touched the topic of inheritance yet.
 To be able to effectively use
 inherritance, without having to spend your precious variable indices, we can use the `StoreParent` interface.
 The parents
 use their own index system.